Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 If you’re testing during Free Fly

 Free Fly servers can be overloaded.
-Judge your system by stability (crashes + stutter), not perfect city FPS.
+Judge your system by stability first, not a perfect city FPS number.

 If you plan to buy